A group of central and commercial banks has successfully tested the integration of wholesale central bank digital currencies (CBDCs).

 The committee also flagged privacy issues as a major concern – given that issuing central banks could have unprecedented powers to track transactions – and the possibility that a CBDC would make Britain vulnerable to attack by hostile governments.

-In sum, the committee characterised CBDCs as a “solution in search of a problem”, which is what they titled their latest report on the issue.
+In sum, the committee characterised CBDCs as a “solution in search of a problem”, which is what the committee titled its latest report on the issue.